-There is no FDA-approved treatment for IH.
+There is no U.S. FDA-approved treatment for IH.
 However, there are several treatments approved by the FDA for use in narcolepsy, and it is common practice to use wake-promoting medications that are known to be effective in patients with narcolepsy to treat the sleepiness associated with IH (this is called “off-label” use).

 Researchers continue to test medications approved for other disorders, as well as novel treatments, for IH.
-Some patients with IH have found that Cognitive Behavioral Therapy (CBT) can also be helpful for learning skills to cope with IH.
+Some patients with IH have found that cognitive behavioral therapy (CBT) can also be helpful for learning skills to cope with IH.

-Medications FDA-approved for Sleepiness
+Medications FDA-Approved for Sleepiness

 There are three major classes of medications approved for the treatment of sleepiness associated with narcolepsy: stimulant medications (i.e., derivatives of amphetamines), non-stimulant wake-promoting medications (e.g., modafinil and armodafinil), and sodium oxybate.
-In April 2019, the U.S. FDA approved a new medication (solriamfetol) for the treatment of narcolepsy and obstructive sleep apnea, although the date at which it will be available is not yet known.

-Sodium oxybate is medication taken at bedtime (and again during the night) that promotes deep sleep and improves daytime sleepiness in patients with narcolepsy; its effects in those with idiopathic hypersomnia are not as well characterized.
+Sodium oxybate (Xyrem) is a medication taken at bedtime (and again during the night) that promotes deep sleep and improves daytime sleepiness in patients with narcolepsy; however, its effects in those with idiopathic hypersomnia are not as well characterized.
 Of the medications listed above, sodium oxybate is the only medication that treats both sleepiness and cataplexy.

-Medications FDA-approved for Cataplexy
+Medications FDA-Approved for Cataplexy

-Sodium oxybate is the only medication FDA-approved for cataplexy.
+Sodium oxybate is the only FDA-approved medication for cataplexy.
 Antidepressants, especially serotonin and norepinephrine reuptake inhibitors, are frequently used “off-label” to treat cataplexy.

 Novel and Emerging Treatments for Sleepiness in Primary Hypersomnias